steffenwoell/steffenwoell.github.io/_posts/2019-11-03-discovery.md

 excerpt: Discovery became the third operational orbiter to enter service, preceded by Columbia and Challenger ...
 image: /img/dis.webp
 permalink: /journal/:title/
-tags: [Music, experimental, electronic, Discovery, space shuttle]
+tags: [Music, Experimental, Electronic, Discovery, Space Shuttle]
 ---

 <div class="box-cookies"><b>Third-party cookies:</b> By interacting with embedded media you consent to the use of third-party cookies.
 For more information see SoundCloud's <a href="https://soundcloud.com/pages/privacy">privacy policy<i class="fas fa-external-link-alt" role="presentation"></i></a>